2012 - 2017 PhD, University of Groningen, dissertation title "Evaluation of renal endpoints in nephrology trials"

 2010 - 2014 MSc in Pharmacoepidemiology, Utrecht University, dissertation title "Pharmacogenetics of aspirin in secondary acute coronary syndromes"

 2002 - 2008 BSc in Pharmacy, University of Asmara, dissertation title "Prevalence and treatment of breast cancer in Asmara"

-Misghina completed his BSc degree in pharmacy from the University of Asmara and then worked as a pharmacist in Orotta National Referral Hospital and drug evaluation officer in the Ministry of Health, Eritrea, prior to relocating to the Netherlands to pursue his academic interest.
+He completed his BSc degree in pharmacy from the University of Asmara and then worked as a pharmacist at the National Referral Hospital and the Ministry of Health, Eritrea, prior to relocating to the Netherlands to pursue his research interest.
 He was awarded MSc scholarship by the Dutch Ministry of Education, Culture & Science, and he completed his MSc degree in epidemiology (specialized in pharmacoepidemiology) at Utrecht University.
 Subsequently, he was awarded PhD fellowship by the Groningen University Institute for Drug Exploration (GUIDE) and completed his doctoral degree in ‘Evaluation of renal endpoints in nephrology trials’.